 LEMON POPPYSEED COLLAGEN PROTEIN MUFFINS

 These Lemon Poppyseed Collagen Protein Muffins are gluten-free, dairy-free and easily made Paleo!
 I love making baked goods with some sort of protein because it transforms them from a “treat” to a substantial snack that will hold you over for hours.
 I mean, why NOT have fluffy lemon poppyseed muffins with sweet citrus flavor, no added sugar, and the added benefits of collagen?

-Collagen and flour substitutions
+Collagen recommendations and substitutions

 If you don’t have collagen, feel free to swap it out for a quarter-cup of gluten-free baking flour or two tablespoons of coconut flour.
-If substituting whey, casein, or a vegan protein powder, I suggest starting with half as much or 45 grams (they tend to be more absorbent and can "dry out" baked goods).
+If substituting whey, casein, or a vegan protein powder, I suggest starting with half as much or 45 grams (these proteins tend to be more absorbent and can "dry out" baked goods).

 Collagen baked goods need need a little extra help holding together, so I use two whole eggs.
 If you can’t have eggs, substitute two flax eggs or a vegan egg replacer.
 You can also use half a cup of egg whites for lower fat muffins, but they won’t be as yellow without the yolks.